ignition-concept/create-forwardref/README.md

   (props, ref) => {
     return <Component {...props} ref={ref} />;
   },
-  "YourExactNameGoesHere"
+  {
+    displayName: "YourExactNameGoesHere",
+  }
 );

-// or you waant to extends props over the component export const ForwardedComponentNext = createForwardRef<{ yourProps?: boolean }>( Component,
+// or you waant to extends props over the component export const ForwardedComponentNext = createForwardRef( Component,
   ({ yourProps, ...props }, ref) => {
     const test = doingWithYourProps(yourProps); // something like that

     return <Component {...props} ref={ref} />;
   },
-  "YourExactNameGoesHere"
+  {
+    propTypes: {
+      yourProps: PropTypes.bool,
+    },
+    displayName: "YourExactNameGoesHereNext",
+  }
 );
 ```

 ## Features

+- it can forward other component
+- it has validation and its validate props by using `prop-types`
-- nothing just it more convenient for using
+- it has already export what need to using with `react`